What is a Virtual CISO

 #5 Lack of Strategic Vision

+Before hiring a virtual CISO, it’s crucial to clearly define their role and responsibilities.
+Aligning expectations between your business and the potential virtual CISO is essential for a successful partnership.
 Will you require them to develop a comprehensive cyber security policy or conduct regular risk assessments?
 Do you need ongoing guidance for your IT team or representation at board meetings?

 By clearly defining your needs and choosing the right provider, you can set your business on the path to enhanced protection and regulatory compliance.
 Aligning expectations ensures long-term success.